-This is the beginning of a newer type of amplifier I started building in 1994.
-It is designed to be one part of a two part system in which the audio signals from all your devices come into a central audio controller.
+This prototype audio controller uses the power supply and audio level meters mentioned in previous projects.
+It is designed to be half of a two-part system in which the audio signals from all your audio devices come into a central audio controller.
 Here the signals are processed and controlled and then fed into the other part of the system, which is the power amplifier.

-In this photo you can see I have milled out the Prototype cabinet and installed the front and back panel parts.
-Inside the cabinet I have also installed the power transformers and power supply board, and the main control board is being fitted for drilling, but nothing is wired together.
+In the photos you can see I have milled out the Prototype cabinet and installed the front and back panel parts.
+Inside the cabinet I have also installed the power transformers and power supply board.
 Notice my Prototype Audio Level Meters are used in this project, as is the Prototype Audio Controller Power Supply.
 You can see in the photo that there are four stereo inputs as well as a separate tape monitor section and finally the output to the Prototype Power Amplifier.
-The enclosure is from Pac-Tec Enclosures.